PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 19 Plans.md

 	- **The Tunnels:** Where the surviving members of the town reside at night.
 		- Leader: [[Chef Nyla]]
 		- Primary problem: Low on supplies, which are hoarded in the Broken Mast Tavern by the Red Hands Gang.
+Can give party a map with entrances to the tavern.
 		- Secondary Problem: Healer Kynes Lawford was kidnapped.
 Speak to Bernard McOogle

 	- **Town Hall:** The first building hit by the Rageblight.
 Death and decay overlays the floor here.